attilammagyar/js80p/README.md

 ### Chariots

 A Vangelis-inspired split keyboard patch.
-Notes below C3 are modulated with and inverse sawtooth LFO, notes above C3 get some wavefolding treatment, depending on the velocity.
+Notes below C3 are modulated with an inverse sawtooth LFO, notes above C3 get some wavefolding treatment, depending on the velocity.
 The harder you play, the longer it takes for the wavefolder to kick in.
 The mod wheel controls the vibrato of notes above C3, and the pitch wheel also affects only these notes.